deuxfleurs-org/garage/doc/book/src/reference_manual/configuration.md

 #### `block_size`

-Garage splits stored objects in consecutive chunks of size `block_size` (except the last one which might be standard).
+Garage splits stored objects in consecutive chunks of size `block_size` (except the last one which might be smaller).
 The default size is 1MB and should work in most cases.
-If you are interested in tuning this, feel free to do so (and remember to report your findings to us!)
+If you are interested in tuning this, feel free to do so (and remember to report your findings to us!).
+If this value is changed for a running Garage installation, only files newly uploaded will be affected.
+Previously uploaded files will remain available.
+This however means that chunks from existing files will not be deduplicated with chunks from newly uploaded files, meaning you might use more storage space that is optimally possible.

 #### `replication_mode`